doc4d/docs/docs/Concepts/error-handling.md

 ON ERR CALL("") //gives back control to 4D
 ```

-The  `Method called on error` command allows to know the name of the method installed by `ON ERR CALL` for the current process.
+The  `Method called on error` command allows you to know the name of the method installed by `ON ERR CALL` for the current process.
 It is particularly useful in the context of generic code because it enables you to temporarily change and then restore the error-catching method:

 ```4d
  $methCurrent:=Method called on error